usc-isi-i2/t2wml-api/docs/API.md

 A wikifier can be saved to a file with the function `save(filename)` and then loaded from that file with `load(filename)` The wikifier keeps track of the filepaths of any files added with add_file, and keeps a list of all of its dataframes (those loaded from a file and those loaded directly).

-Internally, the wikifier creates an ItemTable, for looking up items by string or by cell, and is used extensively in creating statements.
+Internally, the wikifier creates an ItemTable, for looking up an item attached to a cell, and is used extensively in creating statements.

 Example code: